kklimonda/neutron/TESTING.rst

 and ensures that both the namespace and the device are cleaned up at the end of the test run regardless of success or failure using the 'addCleanup' method.
-The test generates details for a temporary device, asserts that a device by that name does not exist, creates that device, asserts that it now exists, deletes it, and asserts that it no longer exists.
+The test generates details for a temporary device, asserts that a device by that name does not exist, create that device, asserts that it now exists, deletes it, and asserts that it no longer exists.
 Such a test avoids all three issues mentioned above if it were written using the unit testing framework.